How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Introduction

-Addressing the second question, we first focus on uncertainty calibration over CoT, where an effective confidence metric, e.g. the rollout perplexity or entropy, should assign high scores to correct reasoning paths and low scores to uncertain ones \cite{huang2024surveyuncertaintyestimationllms,chen2024inside,bakman-etal-2025-reconsidering}.
-We propose a hypothesis followed by empirical validation: the uncertainty of CoT follows a ``Wooden Barrel'' principle.
+Addressing Q2, leveraging latent CoT signals, we first focus on \textbf{uncertainty calibration} over CoT, where an effective confidence metric, e.g. the rollout perplexity or entropy, should assign high scores to correct reasoning paths and low scores to uncertain ones \cite{huang2024surveyuncertaintyestimationllms,chen2024inside,bakman-etal-2025-reconsidering}.
+We propose a hypothesis followed by empirical validation: the uncertainty of CoT follows a \textbf{Wooden Barrel principle}.
 Just as the capacity of a barrel is determined not by its average stave height but by its shortest stave, the reliability of a reasoning chain is governed by a small number of \emph{pivot} positions.
-Intuitively, as the model's latent planning is \emph{myopic}, most CoT tokens are high-confident local transitions that may dilute the underlying uncertainty of the reasoning path.
+Intuitively, as the model's latent planning is \emph{myopic}, most CoT tokens are high-confident local transitions that may dilute the underlying uncertainty of the entire trace.
 We therefore speculate that focusing on a small set of \emph{pivot} positions instead of global aggregates could enable more precise uncertainty estimation.
-Our empirical results in \cref{ssec:uncertainty} find that even a simple strategy of top-$k$ selection can effectively enhance the accuracy of estimation across all three general uncertainty metrics, yielding up to 6\% absolute improvement and lending empirical support to our Wooden Barrel hypothesis.
+Empirical results in \cref{ssec:uncertainty} find that even a simple strategy of top-$k$ selection can effectively enhance the accuracy of estimation across all three general uncertainty metrics, yielding up to 6\% absolute improvement.

-Beyond uncertainty estimation, we also present a \textsl{proof-of-concept} that the CoT planning patterns can be leveraged to recognize whether CoT is necessary to derive the final answer, achieving automatic CoT bypass that directly outputs the answer with minimal performance degradation.
+Beyond uncertainty estimation, we also present a \textsl{proof-of-concept} that the CoT planning patterns can be leveraged to recognize whether CoT is necessary to derive the final answer, achieving automatic \textbf{CoT bypass} that directly outputs the answer with minimal performance degradation.
 Experiments in \cref{ssec:necessity} demonstrate that our proposed strategy using Qwen3-32B can realize up to 16.2\% CoT bypass with only a negligible 0.03 overall accuracy drop.

-Back to the second question, our proposed strategies on CoT uncertainty and necessity estimation further underscore the significance of analyzing CoT dynamics, which encode hidden yet valuable information.
-We hope that this work on uncovering the latent planning horizon could advance the understanding of CoT synergy, and spur more identification of hidden signals to be exploited in LLMs.
+Back to Q2, our proposed strategies on CoT uncertainty and necessity estimation further underscore the significance of analyzing CoT dynamics, which encode hidden yet valuable information.
+We hope that this work on uncovering the latent planning horizon could advance the understanding of CoT synergy, and spur more identification of hidden signals to be exploited in broader model-thinking scenarios.